 If you have an idea for a new digital magazine and are considering the many options for publishing it, the Mequoda Digital Magazine Publishing System may be the platform for your future success.

 Our team has been launching successful digital magazines and their support systems for more than a decade.
 Some of these early, from-scratch systems included a print component.
 More recently we’ve embraced the digital future and launch systems that are 100% digital.

-What follows is an anatomy of the editorial content and strategy we are using to launch this new niche media brand.
+What follows is an anatomy of the editorial content and strategy we used to launch this niche media brand.
 At its core, Food Gardening Network includes five editorial frameworks that are married into a single digital magazine publishing system with interlocking content and reader engagement goals.
 Let’s review each of the five editorial frameworks in play.